Casys-AI/casys-rpg/README.md

 ## 🙏 Acknowledgments

 - OpenAI for GPT models
-- Streamlit team for the amazing framework
+- Streamlit team for the framework
-- LangChain community for the agent framework
+- LangChain community for agent framework
+- FAISS team for vector search

 ---